 The Westfort Alliance Neighborhood Plan (2003) emphasizes preservation of residential neighborhood character east of Broadway with a patchwork of low density and medium density.
 It calls for a pedestrian-friendly boulevard with mixed and commercial uses on Broadway.
+However,

-However, subsequent plan amendments have changed the future land use for most parcels adjacent to Broadway to mixed use.
+Prepared by the citizens of the Mahnicke P & Melghborhood Plan subsequent plan amendments have changed the future land use for most parcels adjacent to Broadway to mixed use.